 Should I Wait for Soreness to Subside Before Making an Accident Claim?

 Some people wait until their treatment is over and the soreness has subsided before claiming for their injuries.
-This can make sense because you will have a better idea of the extent of your injuries and your lawyer can submit a claim.
+This can make sense because you will have a better idea of the extent of your injuries and your Maryland personal injury lawyer can submit a claim.
 Although you can file a claim with the insurance company of the liable drier before the soreness goes away, you should never accept a settlement before you know the full extent of your injuries.
 Your Baltimore personal injury lawyer will calculate both your past and future medical costs.
 Once you have finished medical treatment we will have a better idea of whether you will need future procedures.

 Talk to a Baltimore Car Accident Injury Lawyer About Soreness After a Collision

 If you or a family member suffered an injury because of the actions of a reckless, distracted, negligent, or drunk driver in Maryland, you have a right to compensation from the driver who caused your pain.
 It’s important to tell a Maryland car accident attorney, as well as a doctor about all your symptoms and how many days you are sore for.
 Soreness forms part of the pain and suffering element of any personal injury lawsuit.
 Ideally, keep a diary and describe your discomfort and pain every day.
 This could prove vital in a future lawsuit or a court hearing.
 Document all of the symptoms you suffer from the time of your accident.
 Please contact our Maryland car wreck attorneys online or call us today at 410-694-7291.